 Business networking is essential to building relationships and furthering your career.
 Luckily, there are tricks to help you network (even if you hate it)

-- Networking is an essential skill that can help you get ahead in your career.
+- Business networking is an essential skill that can help you get ahead in your career.

 - Even if you hate networking it is still possible to master the art through the implementation of certain skills.

 - There are clear dos and don’ts when it comes to networking.

 For many of us the thought of walking into a crowded room and introducing ourselves to complete strangers sends our anxiety racing.
 We start sweat just thinking about it, the idea of networking is enough to make us want to run.
 That said, the ability to network is a very valuable tool and, if you want to get ahead in your career, it should be done regularly and with skill.

 The importance of Business networking cannot be denied.
 Research shows that over 70% of people have landed their jobs thanks to networking not to mention climbing the corporate ladder.
 Exceptional leaders are often excellent networkers.
 This may seem like an impossible task, but don’t panic, there are some painless proven techniques to help you work a room and make a connection even in the direst circumstances.
 Here are five tips to help you succeed a networking, even if you hate it:

 Let’s face it, you more than likely want to arrive as late as possible.
 Don’t do this!
 Arriving early at a Business networking event is a good strategy.
 When you arrive early things are generally calmer thus giving you the opportunity to adjust to your surroundings and settle in.
 In addition to this, other early birds will be there too and, chances are, they won’t yet have found a group or be mid-conversation.
 Wendy Gelberg emphasises the importance of arriving early in her book, The Successful Introvert: How to Enhance Your Job Search and Advance Your Career when saying, “There are just a few random people who have shown up early, and they’re delighted to have someone to talk to.
 Then you become part of the group.”